weaveworks/weave/site/cni-plugin.md

     weave launch <peer hosts>

-Next, assign an IP address to the Weave bridge and [enable access to containers from the host](/site/using-weave/host-network-integration.md), which is required by Kubernetes, by running the following:

-    weave expose

 ####Using the CNI network configuration file

 All CNI plugins are configured by a JSON file in the directory